coins/bitcoin-scripts/op_mul.md

 We construct an opcode to multiply a by b.
 The following is a sketch

 ## OP_MUL2
+Multiply by 2
 ```
 OP_MUL2 = OP_DUP OP_ADD
 ```

 ## OP_MUL(2^k)
+Multiply by power of 2
 ```
 OP_MUL(2^k) = OP_MUL(2^(k-1)) OP_MUL2
 ```